-The Riggio program fosters a community of writers through regular student readings and other peer-group activities, including an award-winning literary magazine, 12th Street, edited and published by Writing & Democracy honors students.
-The work of students and faculty is featured on the writing & democracy documentary website.
+The Riggio program fosters a community of writers through regular student readings and other peer-group activities, including an award-winning literary magazine, 12th Street, edited and published by Writing and Democracy honors students.
+The work of students and faculty is featured on the writing and democracy documentary website.

 The 32-credit curriculum consists of writing workshops (fiction, nonfiction, poetry), literature seminars, and a thesis project.
 Students also earn credit for attending the Writer's Life Colloquium, an ongoing series of public readings, literary forums, lectures, and symposia.